m-lebon/m-lebon/README.md

 - 🔭 I’m currently working on **too much!**

-- 🌱 I’m currently learning **more on Deep learning and going through the Datacamp Machine Learning track**
+- 🌱 I’m currently learning **Reinforcement Learning and Q-learning**

 - 👩🏻‍💻 I’m interested in **Healthcare and Biosciences**